West Hollywood, California: History

 For many decades, the area that is now the city of West Hollywood was an unincorporated area in the midst of Los Angeles.
 Because gambling was illegal in the city of Los Angeles, but still legal in Los Angeles County, the 1920s saw the proliferation of many casinos, night clubs, etc., along Sunset Boulevard (which starts near downtown Los Angeles and runs westward).
 These businesses were immune from the sometimes heavy-handed law-enforcement of the L.A.
 Police Department.

 Some people connected with movie-making were attracted to this less-restricted area of the County, and a number of architecturally distinctive apartment buildings and hotels were built.
 Many interior designers, decorators and "to the trade" furnishing showrooms located in West Hollywood date back to the middle of the century.

 Eventually, the area and its extravagant nightclubs fell out of favor.
-However, the Sunset Strip and its restaurants, saloons, and nightclubs continued to be an attraction for out-of-town tourists.
+The Sunset Strip and its restaurants, saloons, and nightclubs continued to be an attraction for out-of-town tourists.
 During the late 1960s, the Sunset Strip was transformed again during the hippie movement which brought a thriving music publishing industry coupled with the "hippie" culture.
-Some young people from all over the country flocked to West Hollywood.
+Young people from all over the country flocked to West Hollywood.

-The most recent migration to West Hollywood came about after the dissolution of the Soviet Union, when thousands of Russian Jews immigrated to the city.
+After the dissolution of the Soviet Union, thousands of Russian Jews immigrated to the city.
 A majority of the 5,000 to 6,000 Russian Jews settled in two major immigration waves, 1978–79 and 1988–92.
-Other than New York, West Hollywood's Russian-speaking community is the most concentrated single Russian-speaking region in United States.
+Other than New York, West Hollywood's Russian-speaking community is the most concentrated single Russian-speaking region in the United States.

 The Gauntlet was a body piercing business founded by Jim Ward in West Hollywood that is considered the first business of its type in the United States and was the beginning of the body piercing industry.
 The Gauntlet began in November 1975, with its original location in Ward's West Hollywood home, but on the evening of Friday, November 17, 1978, it celebrated the grand opening of its first commercial location at 8720 Santa Monica Boulevard (also in West Hollywood).

-Due to the expiration of rent control protections in L.A., a coalition of gay men, Russian Jews, and the elderly successfully held a vote to officially incorporate the City of West Hollywood in 1984; by electing a city council with an openly gay majority and immediately passing a series of rent control measures to protect its longtime citizens.
+Due to the expiration of rent control protections in LA County, a coalition of gay men, Russian Jews, and the elderly successfully held a vote to officially incorporate the City of West Hollywood in 1984.
+Voters elected a city council with an openly gay majority and it immediately passed a series of rent control measures to protect its longtime citizens.
 West Hollywood then immediately adopted one of the strongest rent control laws in the nation.